 In court filings ahead of the preliminary hearing, defense attorney Michael Balmer asserted that King wasn’t driving and was not intoxicated on the night of the crash.

-The preliminary hearing will continue on Tuesday afternoon.
+The preliminary hearing was scheduled to continue on Wednesday.
 This article will be updated with further developments.